PoustouFlan/Crypto-Drink/README.md

 ## Website [Work in Progress]
 A frontend features a convenient visualization of scoreboards and user data.
 The frontend is coded using Vite/React/TypeScript, and should be started with npm.

+Create a scoreboard at https://www.crypto-drink.com/scoreboard, then register the CryptoHack users you want to appear on the scoreboard.

 Preview: